Name: Debra Taylor Email: firstname.lastname@example.org

 Welcome to my webpage!

 I have been teaching since 2001.
 I hold a BA Degree in Behavioral Science and a Masters Degree in Education in Cross-Cultural Teaching with an Emphasis in Cultural Language and Development.
+In addition, I am currently attending Gardner-Webb University pursuing a Masters Degree in Education majoring in 21st Century Executive Leadership (School Administration).
 I have been teaching middle school since 2003.
 Prior to that, I taught third grade and was a Title 1 teacher.
 I have been actively involved in the AVID committee, Crisis Team, Leadership Team, Yearbook, Website Coordinator, PTO Rep and the Data committee at school.
 In addition, I previously was the chair person of the Student Success Team Committee (SST).

 I work hard to keep each student actively engaged.
 I believe every student can learn to their highest potential!

 Feel free to contact me at any time.

 (Syllabus has important upcoming dates and assignment information.)

 I would like to welcome you to the 8th Grade Team!
 We are excited about the new school year.
 Communication between parents and teachers are essential to ensure the success of your student.
 In this letter, you will find an outline of rules and expectations for the upcoming school year.